Why This Recipe Works

 - Salting the eggs in advance helps them retain moisture and remain tender.

-When you have amazing seasonal produce, a frittata is one of the best, and easiest, ways to showcase it.
-In this version, fresh-picked asparagus and ramps add a juicy green bite that's as pure a celebration of spring as you can get.
+Fresh-picked asparagus and ramps add a juicy green bite to a frittata that's as pure a celebration of spring as you can get.

 In a large mixing bowl, beat eggs with 2 large pinches salt.
 Set aside.